-The Environmental Biology Master (Utrecht University) offers the specialisation Ecology & Natural Resource Management with a focus on sustainable management and nature protection.
+The master's Environmental Biology (Utrecht University) offers the specialisation Ecology & Natural Resource Management with a focus on sustainable management and nature protection.
 In comparison, the Wageningen MFN Ecology of Forest and Nature Conservation specialisation focuses primarily on an ecosystems at a global level.
 It is about understanding the natural processes that lie at the basis of the structure, the composition of the types and the functioning of forests and natural areas.
 It addresses the relation with the environment (soil, water, atmosphere).
 Knowledge of plant and animal ecology is applied in forest management and in the overall conservation of biodiversity throughout the world.

 International Development Studies and Social Geography (University of Amsterdam) shares common elements with the Wageningen MFN Policy and Society specialisation.
 We take a more integral and societal approach to forest- and nature management, addressing economics, management as well as policy and communication.
 Examples of study subjects are recreation, deforestation and certification of durably produced wood.

 Biology (University of Groningen, University of Amsterdam, Leiden University and Radboud University Nijmegen) shares common elements in their Ecology specialisation with the Wageningen MFN Ecology specialisation.
 The location of renowned research institutes like Alterra and the Netherlands Institute of Ecology (NIOO-KNAW) in Wageningen makes a significant difference: they offer students a wide range of thesis subjects and opportunities.
-Furthermore, the MFN Chair Groups focus more on fundamental societal research in relation to the application of forest and nature management.The Wageningen MFN management specialisation is unique in the Netherlands.
-Namely, aspects of wildlife, vegetation, forest management and forest ecology are integrated with environmental factors like soil type, water and decision-making processes.
-This also entails economics-, communication- and policy-related elements.
+Furthermore, the MFN Chair Groups focus more on fundamental societal research in relation to the application of forest and nature management.